Dental Insurance in Ontario: Costs, Coverage & Best Plans (2026)

 28.9% of Ontario residents have no dental insurance

-Nearly 1 in 3 Ontario residents have no dental insurance, including 60% of seniors aged 65 and older, according to Statistics Canada.
+Nearly 1 in 3 Ontario residents have no dental insurance, including 65% of seniors aged 65 and older, according to Statistics Canada.

 Find dental coverage that fits your budget.

-Under the Ontario Health Insurance Plan (OHIP), the only oral health care services covered are certain dental surgeries performed in a hospital setting.
+Under the Ontario Health Insurance Plan (OHIP), the only oral healthcare services covered are certain dental surgeries performed in a hospital setting.
 Your dental surgery might be covered by OHIP if you:

 • Have another medical condition that needs monitoring during your procedure